shokrof/jekyll-now/_posts/2017-12-11-cqf_assessment.md

 title: Counting Quotient Filter Vs Bloom filter and Countmin Sketch
 published: true
 ---
 Sketches provides approximate representation for a data using little amount of memory compared to the real data size.
 I am covering in this blog post two types: Approximate membership query(AMQ), and Counting Sketches.
 As the name suggests, AMQ answers if a particular element exists on a set or not.
 Counting sketch return how many times the element inserted in the sketch.
-I made assement for Quotient Sketches familes: two different families of sketches: [Quotient Filter](http://vldb.org/pvldb/vol5/p1627_michaelabender_vldb2012.pdf) and [Counting Quotient Filter](https://dl.acm.org/citation.cfm?id=3035963).I am comparing it with  [Bloom filter](https://en.wikipedia.org/wiki/Bloom_filter) for and [Count min sketch](https://en.wikipedia.org/wiki/Count%E2%80%93min_sketch).
+I made assement for Quotient Sketches family [Quotient Filter](http://vldb.org/pvldb/vol5/p1627_michaelabender_vldb2012.pdf) and [Counting Quotient Filter](https://dl.acm.org/citation.cfm?id=3035963).I am comparing it with  [Bloom filter](https://en.wikipedia.org/wiki/Bloom_filter) and [Count min sketch](https://en.wikipedia.org/wiki/Count%E2%80%93min_sketch).

 The Idea of quotient filter was first coined in the first paper.
 The second paper  improved Quotient filter under the name of Rank Select Quotient filter(RSQF).
 It also developed a counting sketch(Counting Quotient Filter) based on the same ideas.
+The further analysis of the Quotient filter is based on the improved version of the quotient filter in the second paper.
+The experiments are done using [khmer package](https://github.com/dib-lab/khmer).
+Khmer implements the count min sketch and it implements a wrapper for the [cqf library](https://github.com/splatlab/cqf).

 I tested Counting Quotient Filter implemented in Khmer.
 The concept looks promising because of the new functionality offered by cqf: data locality, merging, and resizing.
 However, the implementation needs more work to be of similar quality of Khmer count min sketch.
 I will only include in this assessment about the downsides since the authors bragged about the upsides more than enough.
 Summary of the Downsides: